lsst-it/ittn-026/index.rst

 Rack A1 is shared with Aura and Rubin, as for Rack A4 this is where our DWDM is located.

-All of row B is for our various Rubin's teams and projects, it also intended to use row C for future use if needed.
+All of row B is for our various Rubin's teams and projects, it also intended to use row C in the future if needed.

 Rack A1 will be documented hence it focuses on the optical terminals for both the service terminals and the distribution terminals.

-All the optical terminals are centralized and located in Rack A1 inside the data center.
+All optical terminals are centralized and located in Rack A1 inside the data center.

 Rack A7 is in charge of distributing all the fiber optic connections to the different fiber optic points located at the "Recinto La Serena".